Youth Enrichment Program, ʻOhana Program

 Papahana Kālai Waʻa

 Mahalo to all those who have joined us in working together to carve waʻa (canoe) as well as all of our haumāna who worked diligently on carving papa kuʻi ʻai (poi boards) for future Hui Mālama O Ke Kai program use.
+We are currently on a break from carving the waʻa and will be starting back up again soon.
 Please continue to check our website for future waʻa carving dates as we work toward completing the two waʻa.

 Both audio tracks were composed and performed by staff & students of Hui Mālama O Ke Kai.